April to June 2018 quarter

 PPSR related (Personal Property Securities Act 2009)

-One offence referral was assessed in the quarter, which was rejected for investigation.
+Two offence referrals wwere assessed in the quarter, both were rejected for investigation.

 Please note, these are preliminary results for the quarter and due to the timing of the completion of matters may be subject to change—particularly when considered in the context of annual results.